-Healthcare workers face numerous workplace threats to their physical safety and mental wellness.
-The COVID-19 pandemic revealed many areas in which doctors, nurses and other healthcare workers lack the tools and resources they need to stay safe on the job.
+Healthcare workers face numerous workplace threats to their physical safety and mental wellness, and addressing the issue of violence and dangers they face is crucial for fostering a secure work environment.
+Healthcare professionals dedicate their lives to caring for others, often encountering situations where their safety is compromised.
+Acts of violence, whether from patients, visitors, or external factors, pose significant threats to their well-being.
 Employees in hospitals, nursing homes and other medical facilities often experience work-related emergencies and lack the means to prevent, report and respond to them effectively.

 Healthcare facilities must take steps to create a safe environment for their employees.
 Employers must ensure that their workers feel safe at work and have reliable access to emergency alerts and time-sensitive notifications.
 Additionally, organizations must develop thorough, effective emergency response plans for all types of potential crises, from fires and IT outages to active shooter situations.